discourse/discourse/README.md

 - A **contemporary, robust technology stack**, free of legacy PHP and MySQL constraints.

-The Discourse team wishes to **foster an active community of contributors**, all of whom commit to free, simple, pleasat to use online discussion software that will thrive in an Internet age dominated by micro-blogging and diminishing attention spans.
-Online discussion belongs to everyone, not just huge corporate websites.
+We wish to **foster an active community of contributors**, all of whom commit to free, simple, pleasant to use online discussion software that can thrive in an Internet age dominated by micro-blogging and diminishing attention spans.
+Civilized online discussion belongs to everyone, not just huge corporate websites.

 Discourse is built for the *next* 10 years of the Internet, so our requirements are high: